 In certain cases, property hazards may have been temporary while other dangers may have been more permanent in nature.
 When a property owner is aware or should have been aware of an unsafe condition, any person who suffers injuries because of the danger can be entitled to compensation for lost wage, medical bills, and other costs stemming from the harm caused.

-Lawyer for Slip and Fall Accidents in Chicago, IL
+Slip and Fall Lawyer in Chicago

 If you sustained severe injuries or your loved one was killed as the result of a slip and fall accident in the Chicagoland area, it is in your best interest to quickly seek legal representation.
 Susan E. Loggans & Associates represents clients in premises liability cases all over Cook County, including Berwyn, Burbank, Calumet City, Chicago, Des Plaines, and many others.